 Add a Sitemap

-One of the first things that every SEO company does is checking if there is a Sitemap present on a website and if it is functioning correctly.
+One of the first things that every SEO company does is check if there is a Sitemap present on a website and if it is functioning correctly.

 The sitemap will not only help the search engines fully index your website, but in some cases, they will help the user navigate easier.